syntho-ai/syntho-docs/docs/deployment/kubernetes/syntho_application.md

 Once deployed, we can find the service name in Kubernetes for the Ray application.
 In the case of using the name `ray-cluster` as is the case in the command above, the service name (and hostname to use in the variable `ray_address` for the Core API values section) is `ray-cluster-ray-head`.

+Lastly, we can check the ray-operator pod and subsequent ray head or ray worker pods.
+Running `kubectl logs deployment/ray-operator -n syntho` will show us the logs of the operator.

+**Note: if any errors are found in the logs of ray-operator, please uninstall the ray helm deployment by running `helm uninstall ray-cluster -n syntho` and install again using `helm install`.
+In some cases Ray fails to retrieve the correct authorizations, causing an error when creating the actual cluster**

 ## Deployment of Syntho Application using Helm

 To deploy the Syntho Application, we will use the Helm chart in the same repository as mentioned before `syntho-ai/syntho-charts`.
 The chart can be found in the folder `helm/syntho-ui`.
 The rest of this paragraph will assume access to the folder `helm/syntho-ui` in the master branch of the aforementioned github repository.